ViewBridge: Curriculum Knowledge Distillation for Activity View-Invariance Under Extreme Viewpoint Changes: ViewBridge

+is the view with poorest quality at time $\tau$.
+We dynamically vary the rank used to obtain $v_{pos}$ according to our curriculum strategy (Sec.~\ref{sec:curr_training}).
+See Fig.~\ref{fig:approach_fig} (a).

-\textbf{Same-view negative sampling.} To ensure we learn temporally-discriminative features that preserve action semantics and not view-specific information, we choose an additional negative target feature from within the same video.
-Our distillation objective assumes access to activity step descriptions (keysteps) and their temporal intervals (in the form of start/end timestamps) during training.
-For feature $f^{v_i}_\tau$ at time $\tau$, we first identify the keystep that has minimal similarity with $f^{v_i}_\tau$ in a shared vision-text embedding space:
+\textbf{Same-view negative sampling.} To ensure we capture action semantics and not view-specific information, we choose an additional negative feature target from the same view.
+Our distillation objective uses activity step descriptions (keysteps) and their temporal intervals (in the form of start/end timestamps) during training.
+For feature $f^{v_i}_\tau$ at time $\tau$, we first identify the text keystep that has minimal similarity with $f^{v_i}_\tau$ in a shared vision-text embedding space

 where $\{k_j\}^K_{j=1}$ is the set of $K$ keystep features associated with the video.
-We then randomly sample a video feature $f^{v_i}_{t_{neg}}$ from within $k_{neg}$'s ground truth temporal interval $(s_{k_{neg}}, e_{k_{neg}})$, where $s_{k_{neg}}$ and $e_{k_{neg}}$ are the start/end timestamps for $k_{neg}$.
+We then randomly sample a video feature $f^{v_i}_{t_{neg}}$ from within $k_{j_{\text{neg}}}$'s ground truth temporal interval $(s_{j_{\text{neg}}}, e_{j_{\text{neg}}})$, where $s_{j_{\text{neg}}}$ and $e_{j_{\text{neg}}}$ are the start/end timestamps for $k_{j_{\text{neg}}}$.